-rates and thus success in meeting the launch rate expectations which in turn led to increased expectations and increasing performance pressures.
-This, of course, is an unstable system and cannot be maintained indefinitely-note the larger control loop, B1, in which this loop is embedded, is labeled Limits to Success.
+is labeled Limits to Success.
 The upper left loop represents part of the safety program loop.
 The external influences of budget cuts and increasing performance pressures that reduced the priority of safety procedures led to a decrease in system safety efforts.
 The combination of this decrease along with loop B2 in which fixing problems increased complacency, which also contributed to reduction of system safety efforts, eventually led to a situation of (unrecognized) high risk.
 One thing not shown in the diagram is that these models also can contain delays.
 While reduction in safety efforts and lower prioritization of safety concerns may lead to accidents, accidents usually do not occur for a while so false confidence is created that the reductions are having no impact on safety and therefore pressures increase to reduce the efforts and priority even further as the external performance pressures mount.

-The models can be used to devise and validate fixes for the problems and to design systems to be more resilient.
+The models can be used to devise and validate fixes for the problems.
 For example, one way to eliminate the instability of the model in Figure 3 is to anchor the safety efforts by, perhaps, externally enforcing standards in order to prevent schedule and budget pressures from leading to reductions in the safety program.
 Other solutions are also possible.
-Alternatives can be evaluated for their potential effects and resilience using a more complete system dynamics model, as described in the next section.
+Alternatives can be evaluated for their potential effects using a more complete system dynamics model, like the one produced for this grant and described later in this report.